 Conditions Governing Use:

 Before reproducing or quoting from any materials, in whole or in part, permission must be obtained from the Special Collections Research Center, and the holder of the copyright, if not Swem Library.

-George M. Bass, Jr. was on the faculty of the School of Education at the College of William and Mary in 1976-2002 and President of the Faculty Assembly in 1998-1999.
-Further information about this individual or organization may be available in the Special Collections Research Center Wiki: .
+George M. Bass, Jr. was on the faculty of the School of Education at the College of William & Mary from 1976-2002.
+He was President of the Faculty Assembly from 1998-1999.